ptsteadman/notebook/essays/gray-man-style.md

-# Don't Be The Gray Man
+# Don't Be A Gray Man

 A few days after the election, one of my friends tweeted that he was going to buy a gun.
 Six months later, another friend quoted the tweet, gently dragging